PoisotLab/ms_metaweb_transfer/README.md

 more interactions with a low probability compared to data mining, which can suggest that collected datasets are biased towards more common or easy to identify interactions.
-Right: distribution of the in-degree and out-degree of the mammals from Canada in the reconstructed metaweb.
+Right: distribution of the in-degree and out-degree of the mammals from Canada in the reconstructed metaweb, where the rank is the maximal number of linearly independent columns (interactions) in the metaweb.
 This figure describes a flat, relatively short food web, in which there are few predators but a large number of preys.](figures/figure-validation.png){#fig:inflation}

 First, we extracted the network corresponding to the 17 species shared between the European and Canadian pools and replaced these interactions with a